haskell-compat/deriving-compat/README.md

 See the `Data.Deriving` module for a full list of backported changes.

-In addition, `deriving-compat` also provides functionality to derive classes in the `Data.Functor.Classes` module, covering the `Eq1`, `Eq2`, `Ord1`, `Ord2`, `Read1`, `Read2`, `Show1`, and `Show2` classes.
-This is functionality that upstream GHC does not currently have, so strictly speaking, this functionality is outside of the main scope of `deriving-compat`.
-Nevertheless, the underlying Template Haskell functionality needed to derive `Eq` and friends extends very naturally to `Eq1` and friends, so this extra functionality is included in `deriving-compat` as a convenience.
+In addition, `deriving-compat` also provides some additional `deriving` functionality that has not yet been merged into upstream GHC.
+Aside from the GHC `deriving` extensions mentioned above, `deriving-compat` also permits deriving instances of classes in the `Data.Functor.Classes` module, covering the `Eq1`, `Eq2`, `Ord1`, `Ord2`, `Read1`, `Read2`, `Show1`, and `Show2` classes.
+This extra functionality is outside of the main scope of `deriving-compat`, as it does not backport extensions that exist in today's GHC.
+Nevertheless, the underlying Template Haskell machinery needed to derive `Eq` and friends extends very naturally to `Eq1` and friends, so this extra functionality is included in `deriving-compat` as a convenience.

 Note that some recent GHC typeclasses/extensions are not covered by this package: